Advice On How To Talk To A Boy

 Why talking to boys might be difficult

-For some, being able to talk to a guy may not be a skill they possess due to the fact that they may have limited experience doing so.
+For some, being able to talk to a boy may not be a skill they possess due to the fact that they may have limited experience doing so.
 This can be especially prevalent for those in younger age brackets who may find it hard to stay relaxed while talking to someone they view as a love interest.
 Dating can be an intimidating prospect for many.

-Young people generally are experiencing the world for the first time, and may be lacking certain experience in social contexts that can make communication easier.
+Young people generally are experiencing the world for the first time and may be lacking certain experience in social contexts that can make communication easier.
 Some may still be learning the “rules” or social norms of interaction, which can result in misunderstandings during the first conversation you have with someone.
 This lack of knowledge about societal norms may also lead you to feel awkward which, while normal, can be uncomfortable or discouraging.
 It can make it difficult to start a conversation, break the ice, and maintain eye contact.

 Beyond this, those who identify as woman, man, or nonbinary may have different communication styles.
 According to a 2016 study, when comparing the conversations surrounding emotional problems of those who identified as women to those who identified as men, it was found that while both genders are relatively equally effective at resolving issues, they resolve them in completely different ways.

-Those who identified as women in the study tended to solve their problems through empathetic active listening — offering supportive statements, asking follow-up questions, etcetera — while many guys tended to solve problems through humor and more negative statements.
+Those who identified as women in the study tended to solve their problems through empathetic active listening — offering supportive statements, asking follow-up questions, etcetera — while many boys tended to solve problems through humor and more negative statements.
 There was no mention of nonbinary people or other genders in the key takeaways of the study (or any other section), so more research is still needed to understand the variation of communication within a broader context.

 Beyond communication differences, you may find it difficult to talk to people if you experience social anxiety disorder, which can cause an intense, disruptive and persistent fear of social situations and interactions.
 Anxiety disorders can change how you interact with the world as a whole, which may directly impact your relationships whether or not you have been diagnosed with social anxiety disorder specifically.
-This specific type of disorder-related symptom usually isn’t based in reality, but can feel incredibly real — and may cause you to seek out social interactions less or actively avoid them.
+This specific type of disorder-related symptom usually isn’t based in reality but can feel incredibly real — and may cause you to seek out social interactions less or actively avoid them.

 How to chat with a guy

-If you’re looking to talk to someone you have a genuine interest in romantically, or simply make more social connections, here are some things you can do to help conversation flow and make the interactions easier with most guys (or people of any gender).
+If you’re looking to talk to someone you have a genuine interest in romantically, or simply make more social connections, here are some things you can do to help conversation flow and make the interactions easier with most boys (or people of any gender).

 Be yourself

 As cliché as the advice may seem, it’s true: the best way to interact with others is to simply be yourself.
-While it's usually true of any gender, guys love (in many cases) someone who is confident in who they are.
+While it's usually true of any gender, boys love (in many cases) someone who is confident in who they are.
 This means allowing yourself to express sincere interests and opinions instead of trying to offer those that you believe will appeal to your audience.
 You’ll also want to try and be comfortable and express positive body language.
 By being genuine from your first interaction, you can build a more stable long-term relationship, whether that’s a romantic or platonic one.

 It may seem tempting to misrepresent yourself on a dating app in order to make a good impression.
-However, if you feel like you need to lie or change yourself to attract a guy’s interest, it’s unlikely the relationship will last.
+However, if you feel like you need to lie or change yourself to attract a boy’s interest, it’s unlikely the relationship will last.
 Be honest in the online chat and you’ll be able to build more authentic connections with others.

 Just start talking– and listening